Jan 14, 2023

 You can go super deep with regions, they're pretty cool.

-I want to show you guys these are the these are the Page Builder widgets that are available by default from big commerce.
+I want to show you guys these are that these are the Page Builder widgets that are available by default from big commerce.

 And there's not really one in here for a menu.

 You could get creative and use this HTML widget if you want to drag it in there and start writing HTML in it.

 Or you can get my plugin, which my company has written called Epic page builder widgets.